dragontheory/THOR/README.md

 [R] esources

+Angular and Vue.js ingetrations coming soon.

+---

 A professional front-end template for building fast, robust, and adaptable web applications and web sites.
 Fast Triage Workflow UX
 A better way for users and developers.

-Fron to back development
+Front to back development
 Roadmap for developers
 Agile (iteritive) roadmap for clients/shareholders

-There are two main versions in various states of development.

 BASIC : :
 * Classic Holy Grail layout